ethereumclassic/ethereumclassic.github.io/content/why-classic/proof-of-work/index.en.md

 ### For the Dreamers

-An alternative to Proof of Work that became popular is Proof of Stake, which became a "must have feature" for many blockchain projects.
-The primary justification for PoS is environmentalism; it was hoped that it would be able to provide the same or better security guaruntees than PoW without consuming large amounts of energy, because consuming energy is inherantly bad.
+An alternative to Proof of Work that became popular is Proof of Stake, which became a "must have feature" for many second generation blockchain projects.
+The primary justification for PoS was environmentalism; it was hoped that PoS would be able to provide the same or better security guaruntees than PoW without consuming large amounts of energy.

-The idea that Proof of Stake was able to provide not just the same but better security guaruntees than Proof of Work, with not just the same but less energy expendature, should ring alarm bells for those who believe _there is no such thing as a free lunch_, but the technical complexity of Proof of Stake implementaitons created a kind of technological [gish gallop](https://en.wikipedia.org/wiki/Gish_gallop), where fixes upon fixes made PoS protocols increasingly obscure moving targets that became difficult to unpack, and the myth was able to be perpetuated.
+Straight off the bat, the idea that Proof of Stake would be able to provide not just the same but _strictly better_ security guaruntees than Proof of Work, with not just the same but _less_ energy expendature, should ring alarm bells for those who believe _there is no such thing as a free lunch_.
+But for many this basic truth was able to hand-waved away, as the interdiciplinary complexity of Proof of Stake created a kind of technological [gish gallop](https://en.wikipedia.org/wiki/Gish_gallop), where fixes upon fixes made PoS protocols increasingly obscure moving targets that became difficult to unpack, and the _free lunch_ myth was able to be perpetuated.

-Even if the environmentalist argument for Proof of Stake is taken at face value, as we will see, it is clear that PoS requires chains to sacrifice some of the security guaruntees provided by PoW.
-Proof of Stake chains trade away censorship resistence in return for the promise of less energy consumption; a tradeoff that, aside from marketing gimmicks, seems to make little sense when evaluating the responsibility and utility of blockchains compared to other available technologies.

-### Hotel Towels

-But it is when the the environmentalist claim is _not_ taken at face value that the choice to use PoS really starts to make sense.
-Much like a hotel that requests that guests reuse towels to "save the planet", the PoS environmentalist position is conveniently one that also happens to enrich the holders of Proof of Stake currencies, who are able to generate passive income by staking, in their eyes reaping the reards by the very same service that would otherwise be provided by miners, "virtual mining" with next to no expense.
-Well-intentioned or otherwise, this massive economic incentive explains why despite the security downgrade, it is no wonder that PoS became such a popular choice among cryptocurrency holders, and has manged to recruit many avid promoters.

-> Proof of Stake is like the hotel asking you to reuse towels to save the planet, on the surface it's for some good reasons, but in reality it's making them money and giving you a worse service

-But in reality, we know there is no such thing as a free lunch, and after many years of theorizing and real life experimenting with Proof of Stake systems, the results are in; PoS on a fundamental level cannot come close to matching the security guauntees provided by PoW.

-What's more, even the holders of such coins are really being tricked into thinking they are providing a comparible service to mining; they are not converting a real world espense into any security benefit, but instead are redistributing value from elsewhere in the network to themselves, roughly in proportion to the amount of holders that aren't staking, who are paying this tax.
-In other words, Proof of Stake does not reward stakers so much as it is punishing non-staking parties.

 ### Proof of Stake Security Trade-offs

-If google would have tyou believe.
+A google spreadsheet cannot be 51% attacked, but does this make it "more secure" than Bitcoin?
+The answer to this is "it depends on what you mean by _secure_", and in the case of Blockchain systems, as [explained](/why-classic/decentralism), it depends entirely on whether a rhobust, decentralized, permissionless system that can stand the test of time and achieve _Sovereign Grade Censorship Resistance_ is able to be maintained.
+For _this_ kind of security, a google spreadsheet, is far, far _less_ "secure" than Bitcoin, as it can be taken over by google with zero effort.

+In this sense, Proof of Stake is much like a google spreadsheet; lack of transparency around security guaruntees, and the difficulty in measuring them, makes it impossible for even the highly technical users to see past the marketing claims made by many PoS projects; the true nature of these systems and their potential failure modes is obfuscated, as compared with the explicit and less complex guaruntees of Proof of Work systems.

-The claim that "Proof of Stake is more secure than Proof of Work" is a "[not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong)" statement, due to the nueance in the definition of "secure", and how to square this off with the the pluraility of Proof of Stake systems, which have their own economic, social or technical problems depending on the implementation.
-As each system has it's own flaws, they should be reviewed case by case, but there are some general problems that are more or less applicable to all Proof of Stake systems, as compared to Proof of Work
+The claim that "Proof of Stake is more secure than Proof of Work" is a "[not even wrong](https://en.wikipedia.org/wiki/Not_even_wrong)" statement, due to the nueance in the definition of "secure", and how to square this off with the a pluraility of Proof of Stake systems that have their own economic, social and technical trade-offs.

+As each PoS system has it's own unique configuration of flaws, appraising them all individually is impractical, but there are some general problems that are more or less applicable to all Proof of Stake systems as compared to Proof of Work, and we provide some of these issues below to demonstrate that trade-offs are implicitly being made by chains that decide to use PoS over PoW.

 https://etherplan.com/2019/10/07/why-proof-of-stake-is-less-secure-than-proof-of-work/9077/

 #### Self-Refferential Security

-As we explore later, Proof of Stake systems derive their security from their internal state, which adds additioanl complexity, technical debt, and attack surface.
-Some see Proof of Stake systems akin to [perpetual motion machines](#TODO), based on a premise that breaks the laws of thermodynamics.
+Proof of Stake systems derive their security from their internal state, which adds additioanl complexity, technical debt, and attack surface, as unlike Proof of Work, which sources security externally, the chain has the additional responsibility of maintaining this source of security internally.
+As such, some see Proof of Stake systems akin to [perpetual motion machines](#TODO), a premise that breaks the laws of thermodynamics.

-#### Pure Pwnage

-Whilst 51% attacks in Proof of Work systems can be damaging, they are not fatal, and they require external resources to maintain, and are not guarunteed to be succesful, so censorship happening on PoW chains cannot be sustained indefinitely.
-In contrast, on PoS chains, once an attacker achieves a certain threashold of stake, the chain can never recover; as the attacker does not need to commit external resources, they cannot be unseated.

-#### Less than 33% Attacks
+#### 33% Attacks

 Proof of Stake chains can be permentantly disrupted if an attacker acquires 33% of staked assets, which is necessarily less than 33% of all coins.